streetturtle/awesome-wm-widgets/_widgets/brightness-widget.md

   - using `brightnessctl`:

     On Ubuntu it is available in the apt repository.
-Install and check the ouptut of the following command.
+Install and check the output of the following command.
     ```bash
     brightnessctl --list
     ```